dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To be idle is a short road to death and to be diligent is a way of life foolish people are idle, wise people are diligent.
+  Expectations are a form of first-class truth: If people believe it, it's true.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)